UK Kawasaki Disease Steering Group

 The group comprises key national leaders and influencers who can together act as a catalyst for positive change around Kawasaki Disease – for awareness, for knowledge sharing and to encourage best practice in clinical care across the UK.
 Advocacy in all these areas is the remit of our group.

-Chaired by Societi (Rachael McCormack), our group also includes our Societi Scientific Advisors and – critically, the two NHS England Clinical Directors with a focus on Kawasaki Disease.
+Chaired by Societi (Rachael McCormack), our group also includes key Societi Scientific Advisory Board Members and – critically, the two NHS England Clinical Directors with a focus on Kawasaki Disease.
 Steering Group Members are listed below:

 - Rachael McCormack – Societi Foundation Founder (Chair)

-- Dr Jackie Cornish OBE – NHS England National Clinical Director – Children, Young People and Transition
+- Professor Simon Kenny – NHS England National Clinical Director – Children, Young People and Transition

-- Professor Huon Gray – NHS England National Clinical Director – Heart Disease
+- Professor Nicholas Linker – NHS England National Clinical Director for Heart Disease

-- Professor Robert Tulloh – Bristol Children’s Hospital and Bristol Heart Institute
+- Professor Robert Tulloh – Bristol Heart Institute

 - Professor Paul Brogan – Great Ormond Street Hospital

 - Professor Mike Levin – St Mary’s Hospital, London

 - Professor Despina Eleftheriou – Great Ormond Street Hospital